Information for Prospective Playwrights

 Licensing Exclusivity

 The licensing model is exclusive, meaning all productions must go through Gitelman & Good Publishers.
 However, we recognize the importance of supporting schools involved in a play’s development.
 If you wish to offer free productions to select institutions, I'm open to discussing exceptions on a case-by-case basis.
+I want what's best for your play.

 Premiere Rights & Festival Submissions

 On that note, if you are interested in retaining premiere rights for a festival, workshop, or independent production before licensing through Gitelman & Good Publishers—or if you have existing arrangements with a producer that pre-date your GGP publication offer—I'm happy to discuss options.
-Please contact me and we will find a solution that works best for your play.
+Please let me know and we will find a solution that works best for your play.

 Script Security